advidical/DA_IronHacks_Project_1/README.md

-The goal of this first 'Quest' project was to build and refine a Text-Based Exscape Room Game using Python Data Structures, Functions, and Control-Flow Structures (No external libraries/Engines) We huild the project with Jupyter Notebook and Google Colab in mind, Storing the main game logic and object as Python Modules
+The goal of this first 'Quest' project was to build and refine a Text-Based Exscape Room Game using Python Data Structures, Functions, and Control-Flow Structures (No external libraries/Engines) We build the project with Jupyter Notebook and Google Colab in mind, Storing the main game logic and object as Python Modules

 ### Installation: